AnnemetteBP/logit-diff-lens/implementation_docs/README_figure_generation_brief.md

 Very important:

-`LogitDiff` is not primarily a “winner/loser” or “better/worse” framework.
+`LogitDiff` is not primarily a “winner/loser” or “better/worse” toolkit.

 Its main purpose is to study: